 Place yourself in your imagined customer’s shoes.
 Detail how they use the internet by considering these questions, which can form the basis of a survey or focus group:

 The digital sales funnel is a smaller version of the sales pipeline—it's a way to visualize converting leads into customers.
-At the top of the funnel, there’s awareness, then interest, decision, and action.
+At the top of the funnel, potential leads start in the awareness category, then interest, decision, and action.

 The online marketing you develop will reach customers along each step of that journey.
 For example:

 Your brand may also have multiple goals in mind.
-At times, you may want sales conversions, while at other times your goal might be to improve brand recognition.
+At times, you may want sales conversions, while at other times you might want to improve brand recognition.
 These can occur simultaneously on different platforms, too.

 With your buyer personas and digital sales funnel in mind, it’s time to map out your online marketing strategy.
-Here are some examples of each type of online marketing:
+Examples of each type of online marketing include:

 Multiple strategies can be used simultaneously on several different channels for an integrated marketing strategy that targets potential customers at every stage of the buying process.